vfarcic/devops26/manuscript/02-intro.md

 We're almost done.
 Only one question is pending. `Select the organization where you want to create the environment repository?` Choose one from the list.

-The process will create two GitHub repositories; `environment-jx-rocks-staging` and `environment-jx-rocks-production`.
+The process will create two GitHub repositories; `environment-jx-rocks-staging` that describes the staging environment and `environment-jx-rocks-production` for production.
 Those repositories will hold the definitions of those environments.
 For example, when you decide to promote a release to production, your pipelines will not install anything directly.
 Instead, they will push changes to `environment-jx-rocks-production` which, in turn, will trigger another job that will comply with the updated definition of the environment.

 That's GitOps